Goulburn River National Park – Isolated Bush Camping Close to Sydney

-Gazing out the window, there were dozens of kangaroos surrounding our camper.
-And they were all noisily munching away on grass, getting their fill before clocking off from another night shift.
-Can’t say I’ve ever been kept awake by kangaroos eating before…
+Gazing out the window through bleary eyes, I saw dozens of kangaroos surrounding our camper.
+And they were all noisily munching away on grass, getting their fill before clocking-off from another night shift.
+Can’t say I’ve ever been kept awake by the sound of kangaroos eating before…

 Another regular was a family of goannas, one of which was enormous.
 It appears other campers have had the sense not to feed them, so thankfully they’re not aggressive.

 They’re amusing to watch.
 If you approach them, they shrink down to the ground and stay perfectly still.
 It’s almost like they’re saying, “You can’t see me now, I’m invisible”.
 Their antics kept us entertained for hours.
-In contrast, some birds went ballistic as the goannas climbed trees in search of eggs or young chicks.
+In contrast, the birds went ballistic when the goannas climbed trees in search of eggs or young chicks.
 That’s nature.

 Take the time to drive in and stay a few days.
 You’ll be glad you did.